Sanatan-Shrivastava/awskickstart/README.md

 Now that you have been credited with 30 dollars, lets get started with some hands-on experience and get all strangy with AWS.

+At the end, we would push a static website to AWS using EC2 and S3 -- Module 1.